Community Safety & Education

 Preserving the health and safety of our community is the primary reason we exist.
 The Superstition Fire & Medical District is dedicated to keeping our community a safe place to live, work, and play.

-Programs such as the Child Passenger Safety Program, Juvenile Fire Setter Intervention Program, Fire Prevention and Hands-Only CPR School Programs, Public Access to Defibrillation, and Drowning Prevention Awareness are just some of the ways we engage in public education.
-Fire station tours and truck displays at community events are also an important part of interacting with our community.
+Programs such as Child Passenger Safety, Water Safety & Drowning Prevention, Fire Safety at Home & In the Workplace, Youth Fire Setter Intervention, Fire & Fall Prevention for the Older Adult, Traditional CPR, Hands-Only CPR, and Automated External Defibrillator (AED) are just some of the ways we engage in public education.
+Fire station tours and truck displays at community events are also an important part of engaging with our community.